 Final Words

 When considering a replacement, you may wonder, are front and rear rotors the same?
-Of course, they help in slowing and completely stopping the car.
+Of course, they help slow and stop the car.
 But technically, they are not the same.
 However, they share trivial similarities and differences.